kieranelby/KingOfTheEtherThrone/README.md

 You'll need to know the current claim price of the throne though (but don't worry too much about getting it wrong, it will refund you if you pay too little / too much).

 ### Web3 Javascript API

+If you're running a geth node, you can interact with the contract using a little Javascript like this:

 ```
 // tell web3 how to talk to the contract